-So how is it exactly that you start a fashion site?
+So how is it exactly that you launch a fashion blog?
 Not only start but how do you differentiate yourself in the sea of fashion sites?
 How do you make your own stand out?
-This article will take you through the step-by-step process of creating a successful fashion site.
+This article will take you through the step-by-step process of creating a successful fashion blog and becoming an Instagram star.

 The simplest part of the whole process of creating a successful fashion website is actually starting.
 WordPress, the most popular platform, is very intuitive, easy to use and start working with.
 It takes you about 5 minutes with no prior experience needed to start a website.